-- If you're a non-logged-in user, please click on Look up request code under the Quick Links tab on the Revenue Online main page.
+- If you're a non-logged-in user, please click on Review Prior Revenue Online submissions under the Tools tab on the Revenue Online main page.

 If you uploaded from .txt files, that information won't be available online.
 If you need a list of the businesses you submitted, please let us know.

-You can also use the non-logged in to file for your clients.
+business information.
+You can also use the non-logged in option to file for

 Our new system uses a full nine-digit identifier.
 If you left-fill your BIN with zeros, it will work fine.
 Example: If your BIN is 1234567-8, it should be entered as 01234567-8.